Claude Pro VAT is decided by two fields Anthropic never shows you

 Consequences of not reading the field

-• The one observable Anthropic uses to assign your VAT rate is subscription.payment_method.country, an ISO-3166 code populated from the card issuer, not from your account email or typed address.
+- Anthropic assigns your VAT rate from your billing address; the country it has on file is observable as subscription.payment_method.country, an ISO-3166 code captured from your card by default, not from your account email or IP.

 Common misconceptions to drop